Kathy-Isaac/met4media/README.md

 | Tyrosine | 3000 | L-Tyrosine | C00082 | HMDB0000158 |
 | Valine | 2000 | L-Valine | C00183 | HMDB0000883 |

+# Categorization

+Metabolites can also be categorized into classes such as amino acids and vitamins, facilitating comparison of media composition.

+# Load Comparison Datasets

+# Visualization

+## Bar Plot

+## Heatmap